Interview with Horror Film Director Stuart Gordon

 Stuart Gordon: I actually think the argument is stronger in the other direction, which is that horror movies are a way to get violent impulses out of your system.
 A way to express these things in a manner that doesn't hurt anyone.

-Wil Forbis: I know there've been studies done and they kind of go both ways, but they do seems to have substantiated that some people become more aggressive after seeing these films.
+Wil Forbis: I know there've been studies done and they kind of go both ways, but they do seem to have substantiated that some people become more aggressive after seeing these films.

 Stuart Gordon: I don't like the films that make violence look fun or easy or cool.
 If you're going to show a violent sequence then you should show all the costs of the violence.
 You should show all the pain and the suffering and the blood.
 It always astonishes me that if you show blood in a film they want you to edit it out.
 I think you have to be honest about it.
 I think violence in a film should be shocking and disturbing.